 Hiking and Waterfall Trails

-A Cascading Beauty.
-Whitewater Falls owes its existence to the Blue Ridge Escarpment, a sharp drop in elevation between the mountains and the Piedmont.
-With a 411-foot plunge, Whitewater Falls in North Carolina is the highest waterfall east of the Rocky Mountains.
-South Carolina's Lower Whitewater Falls drops another 400 feet.
-Reflecting the escarpment's steep, rugged terrain, much of the Whitewater Falls area receives few visitors and has remained wild and undeveloped over the years.
+Considered the East's king of waterfalls, Whitewater Falls cascades over massive rock pillars and drops 411 feet to the river below, making it the highest waterfall east of the Rocky Mountains.
 In the cool, moist shade of steep slopes and rock cliffs, wildflowers and salamanders abound.
 This wild land is also a perfect haven for a rich array of ferns, mosses, and fungi.
-Enjoy the beauty of blooms and berries through out the seasons.
+Enjoy the beauty of blooms and berries throughout the seasons.

 Silver Run Falls